d3/d3-hierarchy/README.md

 **Enclosure diagrams** also use an area encoding, but show topology through containment.
 A [treemap](#treemap) recursively subdivides area into rectangles.
 [Circle-packing](#pack) tightly nests circles; this is not as space-efficient as a treemap, but perhaps more readily shows topology.

-A good hierarchical visualization should facilitate rapid multiscale inference: micro-observations of individual elements and macro-observations of large groups.
+A good hierarchical visualization facilitates rapid multiscale inference: micro-observations of individual elements and macro-observations of large groups.

 ## Installing